Swim Lessons and Certification Courses

 Swim Lessons

 We want to help our students become confident swimmers while staying safe in the water.
-Our classes follow the American Red Cross Learn-to-Swim program, which is a trusted way to learn how to swim step by step.
-Our instructors are trained by the American Red Cross and are also lifeguards, so you're in good hands.
-Whether you're just starting or want to improve your skills, our lessons are made for you.
+Our classes follow the American Red Cross Learn-to-Swim program.
+Our instructors are certified American Red Cross swim instructors and lifeguards.
+Whether you're just starting out or want to improve your skills, our lessons are made for you.
 We focus on making learning fun for everyone.

 Fees